Glitch752/Quiz-app/README.md

 # Quiz-app

-Very simple quiz-taking application like quizlet or kahoot.
-In progress.
+Very simple quiz-taking application like quizlet or kahoot, using firebase to store data in the cloud.

-I might add more game modes to this project eventually.
+I might add more game modes to this project eventually, but it was always intended to be a simple project to learn about firebase.

+## Screenshots